Single View Refractive Index Tomography with Neural Fields: Introduction

 \section{Introduction}

-When light passes from one medium to another, such as from air to water, it encounters a change in the \textit{Refractive Index} of the two media.
-As a result, rays of light will be bent, or refracted, according to the magnitude of this change, causing effects like the shimmering at the bottom of a pool of water.
-In many media, such as hot gas or translucent cell samples, the refractive index varies continuously in space, causing light to take paths curved by the gradient of the underlying refractive index field.
-Although the refractive field is not directly visible, its effect on the scene's illumination provides clues to its structure.
+When light passes from one medium to another, such as from air to water, it encounters a change in \textit{refractive index} (RI).
+As a result, light rays are bent, or refracted, according to the magnitude of this change, causing effects like the shimmering (caustics) at the bottom of a pool of water.
+Media such as hot gas or translucent cell samples have RIs that continuously vary in space, causing light to take paths curved by the gradient of the underlying RI field.
+Although the RI field is not directly visible, its effect on the scene's illumination provides clues to its structure.

-Spatially varying refractive fields are present in a diverse range of scientific applications.
+Spatially varying RI fields are present in a diverse range of scientific applications.
 For example, certain fiber optic cables are designed to smoothly refract light away from the cable's outside padding \cite{reed2002gradient}.
 In seismology, pressure waves from earthquakes are refracted continuously as they travel through ground structures of varying density \cite{lin2009eikonal}.
-In astrophysics, gravitational effects from massive dark matter structures lens the light from faraway galaxies resulting in observable effects in telescope images; when the degree of these gravitational lensing effects is relatively weak, they can be modeled as refraction \cite{hoekstra2008weak}.
-Refractive Index tomography uncovers useful information by mapping the structure of these unknown fields.
+In astrophysics, gravitational effects from massive dark matter structures lens the light from faraway galaxies resulting in observable effects in telescope images.
+When the degree of these gravitational lensing effects is relatively weak, they can be modeled as refraction \cite{hoekstra2008weak}.